 Avoid the place near humidifiers and the kitchen.

-Basically, vegetables with low water content are suitable for dried vegetables such as radishes, carrots, and mushrooms.
+Basically, vegetables with less water content are suitable for dried vegetables such as radishes, carrots, and mushrooms.
+Especially for beginners, those vegetables are easy to begin sun-drying life.

 Start carrots or mushrooms for the first step.